coatl/redparse/README.txt

 == DESCRIPTION:

-RedParse is a ruby parser written in pure ruby.
-Instead of YACC or ANTLR, it's parse tool is a home-brewed "compiler-interpreter".
-(The tool is LALR(1)-equivalent and the 'parse language' is pretty nice, even in it's current crude form.)
+RedParse is a ruby parser (and parser-compiler) written in pure ruby.
+Instead of YACC or ANTLR, it's parse tool is a home-brewed language.
+(The tool is (at least) LALR(1)-equivalent and the 'parse language' is pretty nice, even in it's current form.)

 My intent is to have a completely correct parser for ruby, in 100% ruby.
-Currently, RedParse can parse all known ruby 1.8 constructions correctly.
-There might be some problems with unparsing or otherwise working with texts in a character set other than ascii.
-Some of the new ruby 1.9 constructions are supported in 1.9 mode.
-For more details on known problems, see below.

-== REQUIREMENTS:
-* RedParse requires RubyLexer, my hand-coded lexer for ruby.
-It also uses Reg, (a pattern-matcher).
-RubyLexer depends on Sequence, (external iterators).
-Reg depends on Sequence as well.
-To summarize:
-  *  RedParse 0.8.4 requires RubyLexer 0.7.7 and Reg>=0.4.8
-  *  RubyLexer 0.7.7 requires Sequence>=0.2.3
-  *  Reg 0.4.8 requires Sequence>=0.2.3
-* All are available as gems.
-(Or tarballs on rubyforge, if you must.)
+And I think I've more or less succeeded.
+Aside from some fairly minor quibbles (see below), RedParse can parse all known ruby 1.8 and 1.9 constructions correctly.
+Input text may be encoded in ascii, binary, utf-8, iso-8859-1, and the euc-* family of encodings.
+Sjis is not yet supported.

 == INSTALL:
-* gem install redparse #(if root as necssary)
+* gem install redparse #(as root if necessary)

 == LICENSE: